 How to Prep Soil for a Vegetable Garden

 A good garden starts with a good soil—and there’s no better example than a vegetable garden.
 The best seed in the world will go to waste if the soil is severely lacking in nutrients, moisture and air, not to mention the beneficial microbes that help keep a garden healthy.
-Here are some tips to make sure your vegetable garden succeeds.
+Here are some tips for how to prepare soil for a garden and make sure your vegetable garden succeeds.

 Learn more about starting a garden and doing a soil test.